Ethnocracy: Applicability of the term

+Current

 Belgium

 Lise Morjé Howard has labeled Belgium as both a poly-ethnocracy and a democracy.
 Citizens in Belgium exercise political rights found in democracies, such as voting and free speech.
 However, Belgian politics is increasingly defined by ethnic divisions between the Flemish and Francophone communities.
-For example, all the major political parties are formed around either a Flemish or Francophone identity.
-Furthermore, bilingual education has disappeared from most Francophone schools.
+For example, all but one of the major political parties are formed around either a Flemish or Francophone identity.